the-other-mariana/the-other-mariana/extras/README.md

 $: git commit -s -m 'Solved test-lab'
 ```

 It may ask you to configure your user's name and email.
-Run teh following commands and then commit again.
+Run the following commands and then commit again.

 ```
 $: git config --global user.name "<Full Name>" # "Mariana Avalos Arce"